metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 Interaction with assets will be provided by Token Metadata:

 1. Transfer instructions (and other spl-token instructions) are now sent to Token Metadata instead.
-2. Token Metadata will expose new versioned instructions under an unified and simplified API.
+2. Token Metadata will expose new versioned instructions under a unified and simplified API.
 Spl-token proxy instructions are close to the existing instruction interface with the addition of a new required `authorization_rules` account argument.
 E.g., `CreateMetadataAccount` and `UpdateMetadata` are replaced with `Create` and `Update`.
 3. The `authorization_rules` account can be easily discovered on-chain using account derivation or via the Metaplex Read API, an RPC indexing extension run by many existing RPC providers.

 ## 🚛  Extending the `TokenStandard`